teamniteo/handbook/benefits.md

 All expenses for the conference, such as transport, accommodation, fees, food, etc., are covered by your [allowance](#productivity-allowance) and the additional conference allowance.

+### Conference allowance

-The conference allowance accounts for all the days you are away at the conference and depends on amount of travelling and acclimatization required:
+The conference allowance accounts for all the days you are away at the conference and depends on the amount of travelling and acclimatization required:

 * $50/day for local conferences, in or near your home city.
 * $200/day for international conferences.